mlehotay/ier/IER/IER-art.md

 * define art as a metaphysical kind
 * treat beauty as a value primitive
 * identify art with experience itself
+* supply criteria, tests, or proxies for experiential status
-* guarantee meaning, goodness, or moral worth
+* guarantee meaning, goodness, truth, or moral worth

-Its aim is to show **where art and beauty fit within IER without violating normative closure**.
+Its aim is to show **where art and beauty fit within IER** without violating normative closure, non-diagnosability, or epistemic non-authority.

 ---

 ## **2. Where Art Cannot Live in IER**

-IER places immediate constraints on any account of art.
+IER imposes immediate constraints on any account of art.

 Art is **not**:

 * a primitive experiential category
 * a special ontological substance
-* a property intrinsic to objects
+* a mind-independent property intrinsic to objects
 * a reliable marker of experience
-* a guarantee of value or goodness
+* a guarantee of value, goodness, or truth

 Accordingly, IER rejects claims of the form:

-> “This is art, therefore it is meaningful / experiential / valuable.”
+> “This is art, therefore it is meaningful / experiential / valuable / true.”

-Such claims would illegitimately re-introduce normativity or phenomenology as primitives.
+Such claims would illegitimately reintroduce normativity, epistemic authority, or phenomenology as primitives.

-Art must instead be defined **derivatively**, in terms of:
+Under IER, art must be defined **derivatively**, in terms of:

 * Unified Experiential Fields (UEFs)
-* intrinsic constraint
+* intrinsic constraint and coherence
-* global integration
+* participation modulation
-* regime modulation
+* regime stability, reorganization, and dissolution

 ---

 ## **3. Core Placement: Art as Constraint-Shaping Structure**

-The central IER claim is:
+The central placement claim is:

-> **Art is structure that modulates intrinsic constraint within a Unified Experiential Field.**
+> **Art is structure that modulates intrinsic constraint organization within an already-existing Unified Experiential Field.**

 Art matters *only insofar as* it affects:

-* global integration
+* global integration (which processes participate and how strongly)
-* intrinsic informational tension
+* intrinsic constraint organization (where tension is borne, resolved, or stabilized)
-* coherence and fragmentation
+* coherence vs fragmentation dynamics
-* resolution pathways
+* resolution pathways and re-entry stability
-* temporal continuity
+* temporal continuity and regime vulnerability

 If a structure does none of these things, it is **not art for that system**, regardless of social labeling or intention.

-This makes art **system-relative but not arbitrary**.
+This makes art **system-relative but not arbitrary**: it is indexed to UEF organization, not to opinion or preference alone.

 ---

 ## **4. Internal and External Attractors**

-The distinction between **internal** and **external** attractors is foundational.
+A useful IER distinction is between **internal** and **external** attractors.

+This distinction does **not** imply collective subjects, merged experience, or shared intrinsic constraint across systems.
+It is a distinction about **where stable constraint-shaping patterns live**, and how they *tend* to couple into individual UEFs.

 ---

-### **4.1 Internal Attractors (Experiential Art)**
+### **4.1 Internal Attractors**

-An **internal attractor** is a pattern that:
+An **internal attractor** is a constraint organization that:

-* is globally recruited into an existing UEF
+* is recruited into the dynamics of an existing UEF
-* reshapes intrinsic constraint topology
+* reshapes intrinsic constraint topology from within
-* alters tension and resolution dynamics
+* alters tension–resolution structure
-* persists across temporal continuity
+* persists across temporal continuity (at least briefly)

-Examples include:
+Examples include (non-exhaustive):

-* a melody reorganizing affective flow
+* a melody reorganizing affective flow and urgency
-* a painting stabilizing a new perceptual gestalt
+* a painting stabilizing a perceptual gestalt that reconfigures salience
-* a poem rebinding self–world boundaries
+* a poem rebinding self–world boundary organization
-* a ritual reconfiguring agency and urgency
+* a ritual reshaping participation and narrowing or widening admissible futures

 In IER terms:

-> **Experiential art functions as an attractor in experiential state space.**
+> **Experiential art functions as an attractor within the UEF’s constrained dynamical regime.**

-Beauty, depth, and meaning are **not properties of the object**, but **stable constraint organizations within the UEF**.
+Beauty, depth, and meaning here are not object-properties.
+They are **stable organizations of intrinsic constraint** within the experiencing system.

 ---

-### **4.2 External Attractors (Cultural / Informational Art)**
+### **4.2 External Attractors**

 An **external attractor** is a pattern that:

 * persists independently of any single UEF
 * is reproducible, transmissible, and scaffolded
-* reliably induces internal attractors across systems
+* tends to induce internal attractors across many systems

 Examples include:

-* musical forms and harmonic systems
+* musical forms, harmonic systems, rhythmic templates
-* artistic styles
+* artistic styles and compositional conventions
-* myths and symbols
-* narrative archetypes
+* myths, symbols, narrative archetypes
-* architectural proportions
+* architectural proportions, spatial grammars

-These exist in **informational space**, not experiential space.

-Under IER:

-> **External art is constraint-shaping infrastructure.**
+* cultural rituals, liturgies, performance forms

+Under IER, these patterns are not “experiential entities.”
+They are **stable, reproducible structures** that can shape constraint organization **when recruited into a UEF**.

+IER therefore treats external art as:

+> **constraint-shaping infrastructure for experiential systems.**

-It acquires aesthetic or ethical relevance **only through its effects on intrinsic constraint in actual UEFs**.
+Its aesthetic and ethical relevance exists **only through its effects** on intrinsic constraint within particular UEFs.

 ---

 ## **5. Beauty Under IER**

-IER dissolves the mystery of beauty without deflating it.
+IER dissolves the metaphysical mystery of beauty without deflating its experiential reality.

 ---